cloud-gov/cf-byo-broker/azure-service-broker/README.md

 **Option 2: Downloading a Zip**

-If you are not a git user, you can download a zip of the repository.
+If you are not a git user, you can download a zip archive of the repository.

   * Download the zip: https://github.com/Azure/open-service-broker-azure/archive/master.zip
   * Unzip the downloaded file